alee792/microblog-django/README.md

 ## Setup
 Just git clone the files, create a pipenv virtualenv with `pipenv shell` (make sure it's Python3), `pipenv install` and `python manage.py runserver`.

+Feel free to create your own account or log in with user: "tester" and password: "welcome1".